Reed O'Connor: Significant cases

 O'Connor has widely been described as conservative, and many of his rulings have been reversed on appeal.
 He has long been active in the Federalist Society, and is a contributor who has frequently spoken at the organization's events in Texas.
 According to his critics, O'Connor has become a "go-to" favorite for conservative lawyers, because, they claim, he reliably rules against Democratic policies and for Republican policies.
 Attorneys General in Texas appear to strategically file cases in O'Connor's jurisdiction so that he will hear them.

 On February 11, 2015, O'Connor held that a portion of the federal Gun Control Act of 1968 was unconstitutional.
 This ruling was reversed on appeal.

 On March 26, 2015, O'Connor enjoined the federal government's definition of marriage as it relates to the Family and Medical Leave Act of 1993.
 He dissolved the injunction following the Supreme Court's decision in Obergefell v.
 Hodges.

 On August 21, 2016, O'Connor issued a ruling against the Obama administration dealing with the government's interpretation of Title IX rules.
 The guidance from the White House was issued in May 2016, and addresses the Title IX requirement that schools receiving federal funding not discriminate against students on the basis of sex.
-The ruling required that transgender students be allowed to use the bathroom that corresponds to their gender identity.
+The guidance required that transgender students be allowed to use the bathroom that corresponds to their gender identity.
 O'Connor ruled that the new guidelines did not receive proper notice and comment prior to publication, and that Title IX and its implementing regulation are "not ambiguous" as to the "plain meaning of the term sex as used".
 He then issued a nationwide injunction preventing them from being enforced with respect to students' access to "intimate facilities."
 The Obama administration appealed the decision, but the Trump administration rescinded the guidance and moved to dismiss the appeal.

 On December 31, 2016, in a separate case, O'Connor issued a preliminary injunction against enforcement of the Obama administration's regulations implementing Section 1557 of the Affordable Care Act (prohibiting sex discrimination in federally funded health programs) as a likely violation of the Religious Freedom Restoration Act and what he said was an improper inclusion of gender identity discrimination.